 I tested it on a worker with very frizzy hair and was surprised that it became manageable.
 I directly felt the change, so I immediately decided to introduce it to our salon.
-We are a salon that wants to invest in the lifestyles of our customers based on the concept of building lifelong relationships.
+We are a salon that wants to invest in the lifestyles of our customers based on relationships.
 I look forward to supporting the future of our customers by exploring efficient uses of Hydraid.